 You can see the evidence we submitted in writing here: Citroen site Kew Society written representation for Hearing

-And the notes John sued for speaking here: Citroen site representation hearing speaking notes
+And the notes John used for speaking here: Citroen site representation hearing speaking notes

 The London Mayor will be making a site visit towards the end of August to the Royal Botanic Gardens, Kew to see for himself the potential harm to vistas from the World Heritage Site.
 He undertook to make his decision within 5 days of the site visit and to notify us and others who spoke of his decision.

 We will be speaking at the Hearing at City Hall on 20th July.

 We are submitting further comments reinforcing our earlier objections.
 We will speak at the Representation Hearing, which is open to the public, at City Hall on 20th July.
 The agenda for the Hearing with the Officer’s report and recommendation to the Mayor will be on the GLA website here 7 days before the Hearing: https://www.london.gov.uk/what-we-do/planning/planning-applications-and-decisions/public-hearings/citroen-site-public-hearing

 The developer has now submitted revisions in support of this application, including provision of 441 residential units (an increase of 14 on the previous application); provision of 50% affordable housing, including an increase in the number of family units within the rented tenure; an increase in the height of Building 3 from 15 to 17 storeys; an increase in size of 5 of the houses from 2 to 3 bedrooms; relocation of the residents’ gym to the north-east side of the site; relocation of the energy centre; alterations to windows and glazing to increase daylight levels; reduction of on site parking by 6 spaces to a total of 63; an increase in cycle parking spaces by 196 to a new total of 881 spaces.